-In 1662, a British clergyman and physician called Henshaw came up with the idea to use pressure to treat people suffering from certain respiratory diseases.
-He believed that breathing pure oxygen in a pressurized room could help patients heal and with that belief, he built the very first hyperbaric chamber—a sealed room with valves and bellows.
+In 1662, a British clergyman and physician named Henshaw came up with the idea to use pressure to treat people suffering from certain respiratory diseases.
+He believed that breathing pure oxygen in a pressurized room could help patients heal.
+With that belief, he built the very first hyperbaric chamber—a sealed room with valves and bellows.

 Depending on the level of damage, a doctor determines how many sessions you need.
 One session can last anywhere between 30 minutes and 2 hours.

-An affiliate clinic of The Neuroscience Center, the Hyperbaric Centers of Chicago, offers HBOT with modern medical equipment and licensed, experienced staff.
+Founded in 2013 as affiliate clinic of The Neuroscience Center, the Hyperbaric Centers of Chicago offers HBOT with modern medical equipment and licensed, experienced staff.